-In our first article in this series, which can be found here, I covered what a link really is.
+In our first article in this series, on “What is a Link Really?”, I covered what a link really is.
 And, as promised, we can now talk about the details of these links and how they can affect you.

 So let’s have some fun with this and let’s use an analogy to really show what file links are all about and how amazing they are.